George W. Bush: Publications and appearances

-In an interview published by Israel Hayom magazine on June 12, 2015, Bush said "boots on the ground" would be needed to defeat the Islamic State of Iraq and the Levant (ISIS).
+In an interview published by Israel Hayom magazine on June 12, 2015, Bush said that "boots on the ground" would be needed to defeat the Islamic State of Iraq and the Levant (ISIS).
 He added that people had said during his presidency that he should withdraw American troops from Iraq, but he chose the opposite, sending 30,000 more troops to defeat Al Qaeda in Iraq, and that they indeed were defeated.
 Bush was also asked about Iran but declined to answer, stating that any answer he gives would be interpreted as undermining Obama.

 During the early stages of the 2016 Republican presidential primaries, Bush spoke and campaigned for his brother Jeb Bush at a South Carolina rally.
 However, the party's nomination eventually went to Donald Trump, whom Bush refused to endorse.
 Furthermore, he did not attend the party's convention.
 On the eve of Trump's nomination, it was reported that Bush had privately expressed concern about the current direction of the Republican Party, telling a group of his former aides and advisors that "I'm worried that I will be the last Republican president."
-According to a spokesperson for the Bush family, he did not vote for Trump in the general election, instead choosing to leave his presidential ballot blank.
+According to a spokesperson for the Bush family, he did not vote for either Trump or Hillary Clinton in the general election, instead choosing to leave his presidential ballot blank.

 After the 2016 elections, Bush, his father, and his brother Jeb called Trump on the phone to congratulate him on his victory.
 On January 20, 2017, Bush and his wife attended Trump's first inauguration.
 Images of Bush struggling to put on a rain poncho during the ceremony became an internet meme.
 While leaving the event, Bush allegedly described the ceremony, and Trump's inaugural address in particular, as "some weird shit".

 In February 2017, Bush released a book of his own portraits of veterans called Portraits of Courage.
 In August, following the white nationalist Unite the Right rally, Bush and his father released a joint statement condemning the violence and ideologies present there.
 Subsequently, Bush gave a speech in New York where he noted of the current political climate, "Bigotry seems emboldened.
 Our politics seems more vulnerable to conspiracy theories and outright fabrication."
 He continued, "Bigotry in any form is blasphemy against the American creed and it means the very identity of our nation depends on the passing of civic ideals to the next generation", while urging citizens to oppose threats to American democracy and be positive role models for young people.
 The speech was widely interpreted as a denouncement of Donald Trump and his ideologies, despite Bush not mentioning Trump by name.